Does Medicare Cover Hospital Beds?

 - Does Medicare cover hospital beds?
 Many Medicare beneficiaries need a special bed for use in their own home.
 Find out how your Medicare benefits can help pay for hospital beds.

-Medicare is generally able to help with the cost of durable medical equipment, including hospital beds beneficiaries can use at home.
+Medicare is generally able to help with the cost of durable medical equipment.
+But does Medicare cover a hospital bed?

 Both Original Medicare (Medicare Part A and Part B) and privately sold Medicare Advantage (Medicare Part C) insurance plans can help pay for up to 80% of the cost for a hospital bed that your doctor recommends you keep in your home.

 Medicare Advantage plans are sold by private insurance companies and provide all the same benefits as Part A and Part B. Most Medicare Advantage plans also offer extra benefits such as prescription drug coverage, dental, hearing aids, home modifications for aging in place, home meal delivery and more.

 Compare plans online for free or call to speak with a licensed insurance agent to find how much Medicare Advantage plans where you live may pay for hospital beds and related equipment and services.